MukulPrbhu/Torrenting-on-Public-Cloud-Survey-on-Policies-and-Practices/README.md

 seems to be one of the speculated reasons behind people torrenting as the bill can pile up to a sizeable amount.
 While the use of torrents itself is legal all over the world, it is often used to illegally download content.
-This paper focuses on the misuse of the public cloud to use torrents illegally.<br>
+This paper focuses on the misuse of the public cloud to use torrents illegally.<br><br>
 The paper will focus on<br>
 (1) A complete breakdown of the myths and facts of the BitTorrent protocol and how it has been used in unlawful practices<br>